saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

     touch /srv/salt/top.sls

-When the file is empty, or if no configuration is found for our minion, an error message happen :
+When the file is empty, or if no configuration is found for our minion, an error message happens :

 .. code-block:: bash